-Routine visual screening examinations are covered once every 24 months in-network.
+Routine visual screening examinations, including refraction to detect vision impairment, are covered once every 24 months in network.
 Annual eye exam for diabetics is considered preventive and covered at 100%.
 Other ophthalmology services for eye disease, etc. are covered as noted below.

-Routine vision care:
+Routine Vision Care: